tomh543/WebAppCoursework/README.md

-install all neccessary nodes etc - npm install command to run - node index.js website will run at localhost localhost:3000
+install all neccessary nodes etc - npm install command to run - node index.js website will run at localhost localhost:3000 for deployment onto heroku uninstall and reinstall of bcrypt was required

- The website is hosted here:
+ The website is hosted here: https://s1311448webapp.herokuapp.com

  When going to the website you should land on an About page, with links to Menu and Contact.
  About us page shows the restaurant philosophy, story and vision for the restaurant Contact Page shows how to get in touch, the address of the restaurant and also the opening hours